Fitch cuts outlook on Kuwait's debt rating to 'negative'

 "Depletion of GRF liquidity would sharply limit the government's ability to make good on its spending obligations and could result in significant economic disruption."

-The rating agency, however, said its base case is that government will replenish the GRF to avoid depletion even without any new legislation by parliament, and that debt servicing of 400 million Kuwaiti dinar ($1.32 billion) or 1% of GDP in 2021 would in any case continue in a timely manner.
+The rating agency, however, said its base case is that the government will replenish the GRF even without any new legislation, and that debt servicing of 400 million dinars ($1.32 billion), or 1% of GDP in 2021, would in any case continue in a timely manner.

-Fitch said it expects the general government deficit to widen to about 6.7 billion dinars or 20% of GDP in FY20, including in revenue the estimated investment income of the sovereign wealth fund Kuwait Investment Authority.

-Fiscal deficits will likely remain in the double digits in the medium to long term and lead to a gradual, but steady deterioration of Kuwait's balance sheet strengths, it said.